Getting a big, traditional publisher to consider your book is difficult – sometimes it even seems hopeless.

 3. Do you need your book super-fast for some reason?

 4. Are there any special reasons your book should be self-published, e.g., some corporation has asked for 4,000 to give to their employees?

 5. Do you have a written strategy for making the book successful?
 Do you know what will happen to your career as an author/speaker if a self-published book fails?

-6. Does it matter to you if a large quantity of books are not sold, e.g. are you merely writing your memoirs for your grandkids to read someday?
+6. Does it matter to you if a large quantity of books are not sold?
+For instance, are you merely writing your memoirs for your grandkids to read someday?

-If you need to know how to put together a plan, or how to pull off a self-publishing success story, click here.
+If you need to know how to put together a smart marketing plan for a book you plan to sell to a publisher one day, or you want to know how to give yourself at least a shot at success with your self–published book, click here.